🚀 Russian Recommended Learning Material

 Here’s our selection of original Russian series:

-- Better than us – About a family in a society where everyone has robots to do stuff.
+- Better than us (Netflix)- About a family in a society where everyone has robots to do stuff.
 But maybe something will go wrong with that?

-And show them our for teachers page that explains everything.
+On our for teachers page which explains everything.
+Feel free to share the link.

-Let us know if you found a good teacher and we will add them to this page.
+And if you found a good teacher or are teaching yourself, we’re happy to add you to this page.